Tricia Benson

 About me

-Are you looking for a counsellor who is non-judgmental and welcoming?
+Are you looking for a therapist who is welcoming, compassionate and truly listens without judgement?

 Training, qualifications & experience